Universal sequences for the order-automorphisms of the rationals: Introduction

 If the alphabet $A$ has $m$ elements, then we will refer to $\Sq{w_n}$ as an \emph{$m$-letter universal sequence}.
-If a sequence is universal for $S$ over $S$, then we simply refer to this sequence as \emph{universal for $S$}.
+If a sequence is universal for $S$ as a subset of $S$, then we simply refer to this sequence as \emph{universal for $S$}.
 Wherever it is possible to do so without ambiguity, we will also not refer specifically to the alphabet $A$.
 Of course, the analogous definition of universal sequences for groups can be given using the free group.
 However, we will not use the analogous definition in this article.

 In an announcement, Kh\'elif \cite{Khelif2006aa} states that there is a finite letter universal sequence for $\autq$.
 However, neither the number of letters in the universal sequence, nor a proof of this statement, is given in \cite{Khelif2006aa}.